 The estate tax rates on the part of the estate subject to tax (in excess of $12,060,000 after deductions) is 40 percent.
 If all the deceased’s property is left to the surviving spouse, no estate tax may be due because property passing to the surviving spouse may pass estate-tax free (but only if the surviving spouse is a U.S. citizen).

 Even if no taxes are payable, most assets owned by the deceased get a new income tax cost basis for capital gains tax purposes, which is usually fair market value on the date of death.
 This can reduce, or even eliminate, capital gains on assets sold after death.

 State Estate Tax

 Arizona has no estate tax.
 No matter the size of your estate, you will not owe anything to the state.
 If your estate is worth enough, though, there’s a chance you could owe the federal estate tax.
 Plus, if the deceased person owned property in other states, there may be an estate tax on that property.

 The deceased may have owned property located in other states or countries (such as a property in Iowa or Oregon, which also have estate taxes).
 Other states or countries may have estate or inheritance taxes, so you may face filing requirements and taxes due for those states or countries.
 Talk to a probate lawyer if you have a question about estate taxes.
 Click the link below to get help.

 CLICK HERE TO TALK TO A PROBATE LAWYER

 Property taxes are due at the same time and in the same manner as if the deceased were still alive.
 After the transfer of property, the taxes are then paid by the person who receives the property, and the deceased’s estate has no further obligation.

 Get Help with Death Taxes

-This can all feel overwhelming.
+Trying to figure out death taxes can feel overwhelming.
 But you aren’t alone.
-Let us help you.
+We’re here to help you.
 Just click the link below to schedule a Strategy Session: